-Elizabeth McAlister is Professor of Religion, and also teaches in American Studies and African American Studies.
+Elizabeth McAlister is Professor of Religion, American Studies and African American Studies.
 She earned her Ph.D. from Yale in American Studies with expertise in Afro-Caribbean religions.
 Her first book is Rara!
 Vodou, Power, and Performance in Haiti and its Diaspora (University of California Press, 2002) and is an analysis of this parading musical festival as both religious and political.
 Her second book is a volume co-edited with Henry Goldschmidt that theorizes race and religion as linked constructs: Race, Nation, and Religion in the Americas (Oxford University Press, 2004).

 McAlister has published Rara, numerous articles and book chapters and produced three compilations of Afro-Haitian religious music: Rhythms of Rapture (Smithsonian Folkways, 1995), Angels in the Mirror, and the CD Rara that accompanies her first book.